OWASP/www-chapter-porto/index.md

 ## Next event:

-Feb 8th, 2024
+To be scheduled

 ## Participation

 ### Call for Talks

 Are you interested in speaking at our meetups?
-Beginner or advanced, attack or defense, technical or not, submit your talk [here](https://lnkd.in/ecCrhWUx).
+Beginner or advanced, attack or defense, technical or not, submit your talk once we make a link available.

 ### Sponsorship